Ben and Selene’s relationship is complicated. Related by marriage, family by choice and luck. They were more than friends, but less than lovers.

 And this photograph where he’s staring at her.
 Tormented by his feelings for her, afraid he’ll corrupt her.

-I deleted 10, 000 words from the final book, but I plan to sell them as a freebie in exchange for emails.
+I deleted 10, 000 words from the final book, and it is a 99 cent story on Amazon Kindle called Always Together.
 It’s about Ben being forced to confront his trauma, and Selene struggling to support him.

 So the book became It Was Always You.
 And I love it.
 I love Ben and Selene.
 My favorite characters to date.